tripmine253/tr1p_dev/WRTG_A1/work2do.md.md

 - [ ] Write set of instructions that explain: **How to accomplish a task.** ^[**Task**: In this assignment, you will write a set of instructions that explain to a user how to operate a device, how to make something, or how to accomplish a task.]
 - [ ] No less than 25 steps.^[**Steps:** steps can be nested under other steps, and qualify as a counted step.]
 	- [ ] All steps numbered.
-	- [ ] All steps begin with an imperative verb
+	- [ ] All steps begin with an imperative verb.
 - [ ] 	-	Has at least 10 graphics overall.
 	- [ ]  Borrowed graphics are APA cited.
 - [ ] 	-	Four graphics are original